IDNoise/NoiseIDE/README.md

 * PyWin32-217
 * cx_Freeze-4.3 for building exe\msi

 ###Licence
-Noise IDE is licensed under GPL-2 ( Problem for you?
-Contact me :) )
+Artplant Noise IDE is licensed under GPL-2

+## About
+Developed as hobby project in free time to learn Python and get proper IDE for daily use.
+You can contact me by mail (in profile) or by skype: *idnoise*